percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.9.0.rst

 * Starting from this release, the Operator changes its official name to **Percona Distribution for MongoDB Operator**.
-This new name emphasizes graduate changes which incorporated a collection of Percona’s solutions to run and operate MongoDB Server, and which is available separately as `Percona Distribution for MongoDB <https://www.percona.com/doc/percona-distribution-for-mongodb/4.2/index.html>`_.
+This new name emphasizes graduate changes which incorporated a collection of Percona’s solutions to run and operate MongoDB Server, available separately as `Percona Distribution for MongoDB <https://www.percona.com/doc/percona-distribution-for-mongodb/4.2/index.html>`_.

 * It is now possible to restore backups from S3-compatible storage